top of page

 ✔︎ Only allow flying in good weather conditions

-✔︎ Flight controlled by computer with joystick input
+✔︎ Flight assisted by computer with joystick input

-✔︎ "Let go" of stick is a controlled hover
+✔︎ "Let go" of stick holds position in hover

 AIRSPACE MANAGEMENT